About Us

 We at Wind are a group of young people who share a vision of fair and solidarity-based volunteering.
 We work together on a voluntary basis and out of personal conviction.
 In order to realise our vision and implement ideas productively, we have divided ourselves into different teams.
 The small teams work on the various tasks that our association entails.
 They operate largely independently of each other, but are in constant contact and exchange through regular joint meetings.
 Click through to find out more about our teams!

-Team Orga
+Team Organisation

-The Orga team is responsible for internal organisation and administrative tasks.
+The Organisation team is responsible for internal organisation and administrative tasks.
 The team members organise our regular meetings, coordinate the communication between the different teams and keep an overview of ongoing projects and smooth team collaboration.

 Team Education